beboper0/cafe-jindo/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.12: Various tweaks and fixes (including a security fix for the short-lived free version 3.2.11) - a recommended update for all
+* 3.2.13: Ability to convert to webp format from media library.
+A security fix and various tweaks and fixes - a recommended update for all